cycfi/elements/docs/aspects.md

 auto funny_slider = slider(thumb, track);
 ```

 Notice the pattern?
-It's the same consistent way for composing and assembling
+It's the same consistent way of composing and assembling
 parts.
 Start with smaller parts.
 Use them to build ever more complex parts.
 The `slider` has two parts: the `track` and the `thumb`.
 Here, we made a
 simple track using the same old box.
 We made it black.
 Then, we reused the